-The memory array of DataFlash-L devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
-For the AT25PE20, there are an extra eight bytes of memory in each page for a total of an extra 8KB (64-Kbits) of user-accessible memory.
+The memory array of DataFlash devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
+For the AT45DB081E, there are an extra eight bytes of memory in each page for a total of an extra 32KB (256-Kbits) of user-accessible memory.

-Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a binary, logical addressing scheme.
-To allow this, the DataFlash-L can be configured so that the Buffer and page sizes are 256 bytes instead of the optional 264 bytes.
-In addition, the configuration of the Buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
-The configured setting is stored in an internal nonvolatile register so that the Buffer and page size configuration is not affected by power cycles.
+Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a "power of 2" binary, logical addressing scheme.
+To allow this, the DataFlash can be configured so that the buffer and page sizes are 256 bytes instead of the standard 264 bytes.
+In addition, the configuration of the buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
+The configured setting is stored in an internal nonvolatile register so that the buffer and page size configuration is not affected by power cycles.
 The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, care should be taken to not switch between the size options more than 10,000 times.